Glory-creat/Flutter/README.md

 Here are some of the areas I covered:
 1. I learned about class in dart.
 2. I wrote a few practice code <Days/Day 25.dart>

+#  Day 25 (OOP in dart (Object))
+Today, I continued my journey of learning Dart, and I focused on learning about class in dart Here are some of the areas I covered:
+1. I learned that objects are self-contained units of codes and data.
+2. I learned how to declare object in Dart.<Days/Day 26.dart>